Beranames/beranames-contracts-v2/README.md

 # Beranames Name Service (BNS)

-Beranames Name Service (BNS) is a decentralized and secure naming service built on the Berachain blockchain 🐻⛓.
+Beranames Name Service (BNS) is a decentralized and secure name service built for the Berachain blockchain 🐻⛓.

-This project is a fork of the Ethereum Name Service (ENS) protocol, designed to provide decentralized domain name registration and resolution on the 🐻⛓ blockchain.
+This project is based on the Ethereum Name Service (ENS) protocol, designed to provide decentralized domain name registration and resolution on the 🐻⛓ blockchain.
 By leveraging the robust architecture of ENS, this fork introduces customized functionalities while maintaining compatibility with existing ENS standards.

 ## Specifications